Case Study: Context Interactions & Physics Faculty's Professional Development: Sphinx Discussion

 In this initial stage, we found that Sphinx interestingly presents a different case from findings of previous work.
 Henderson \cite{henderson2009impact} highlighted the disconnect between instructors' conception of their practice, which often happened to favor student-centered approaches, and their actions in the classroom, which were often more instructor-centered practices.
-On the other hand, Sphinx’s conception seems to be somewhere between student-centered and instructor-centered strategies, but his self-described practice suggests that he more strongly aligns with the student-centered approach in the classroom.
+However, Sphinx’s conception and practice align with student-centered strategies, but his perception is that his conception of his practice is not in agreement with what the research on student-centered approaches in the classrooms suggests.

+Despite Sphinx's perception that his teaching is in conflict with best research-based teaching practices, Sphinx seeks out ways to continue to improve his practice (characteristics of his personal domain).
+His discussion of his practice suggests a strong emphasis on student-centered teaching and learning (characteristic of his professional domain).
+His interactions are facilitated by increased and supportive social interactions in his environment (characteristic of his social domain).